Information for Students Participating in

 The ceremony is open to the public.
 Doors open an hour before the starting time.
 Seats are not reserved and tickets are not required for admission.

-No backpacks or large bags are allowed.
+No backpacks, large bags, wrapped gifts, balloons, or outside food or beverage are allowed.
 Public Safety personnel reserve the right to inspect any bag or package brought into the building.

 What if I choose not to attend my ceremony?
 How do I get a cover for my diploma?